 Also of note, I have tons of energy!
 My mind is clearer, I’m not tired, I feel great overall.
 Yesterday I did a bunch of yard work at a friend’s new house, and I never felt like I ran out of steam.

-My body is obviously getting everything it needs right now, unlike other fasts I’ve tried and read about, where you are totally crashing by the third day.
+My body is obviously getting everything it needs from this keto egg fast, unlike other fasts I’ve tried and read about, where you are totally crashing by the third day.
 As a reminder, I’m supplementing daily with magnesium, potassium, and making sure I’m getting plenty of sodium as well.

 2 Tbsp butter